natancox/stardog-docs/src/docs/manpages.html.md

 toc: true
 ---

 Stardog command-line interface is comprehensively documented in `man` pages that ship with Stardog.
 Those `man` pages are reproduced here in HTML as a convenience to the reader.
+To install the man pages locally in your environment:

+1.   $ cp docs/man/Man1/* /usr/local/share/man1
+2.   $ cp docs/man/Man8/* /usr/local/share/man8
+3.   $ mandb
+4.   $ man stardog-admin-server-start

 ## `stardog` CLI